Sivakumar3695/AccountHandler-Boot/README.md

 # Basic User Account Handling
 1. Facilitates easy sign in with Phone number and OTP option.
+2. Easy login with "sign-in with  Google option".
+Also, login page will load with customized sign-in button based on the previous logged in Google account due to the Google One-Tap sign-in implementation.
-2. Onboards the users quickly without pesting them to provide details that they can update later.
+3. Onboards users quickly without pesting them to provide details that they can update later.
+4. Multiple session handling with all-in-one place.
+Users can handle remote sessions easily by viewing their IP address, location and terminating sessions from remote devices.

 # What to expect in the future?
 1. More simplified sign-in options:
   a.
-Sign-in with Google
-  b.
 Sign-in with Facebook
 2. We are on path to couple this App as an Account Handler and User Session management in our multi-app microservice architecture.
 Hence, we will soon provide REST API options to show an user with the list of Application that he/she uses and the list of other applications that they can expore.
-3. Our roadmap also includes to handle multiple sessions across devices for a single user.
-In such cases, we will allow the user to know those session details (like session info, devices, etc) and handle them all in one place (for instance, logout from a remote device).
+3. Implementing OTP handling to verify user's mobile number and email address which will improve the app's security and reliability.
+Currently, due to the lack of OTP verification, we don't recomment users to provide sensitive information.
+However, in order to test the application, use random mobile number (for instance, 9876543210) and the default OTP (1234).
+4. **IMPORTANT FEATURE**: Our roadmap includes a critical feature to facilitate the utilization the logged-in session in AccountsHandler across all other applications from our app bundle.
+Moreover, further extensions of this work might focus on providing Identity service to other external applications also.

+# How to run this application?
+1. Download and extract this file to src/main/resources
+2. Use application-dev.properties file and update property fields according to the development environment.
+3. Build Command: _mvn package -Dspring.profiles.active=dev_
+4. Run command: _java -Dspring.profiles.active=dev -jar target/*.jar_